tjhowse/sand_drawing/README.md

 ### Tread lightly
 Keep the target hardware in mind when writing generators.
 It's very resource-constrained.
 Try to limit RAM usage, and think hard before `import`ing anything.
 There are some [helper functions](./generator_libs.py) and [constants](./constants.py) in-scope that you can use.

-### PCB v2 notes

-Pin 7 (IO35) is input-only, can't use that for A2D.
-Use 12 instead. - Done.
-Must pull SLP and RST on stepper drivers high.
-Maybe connect to GPIO? - Done. vreg too small, or wired wrong?
-Only outputs 2.7 Vout at 12 Vin Make sure opto inputs are on ADC-friendly pins. - Done Reduce width of ground tie on ESP for easier soldering. - Done.